 Disputed amount must be a minimum of $1,000.00 and Principal Brokers must participate in the process unless the disputants are or were affiliated with the same firm.

-Contact your local Association/Board to request REALTOR® Mediation or more information, or contact OAR’s Professional Standards Administrator.
+Contact your local Association/Board to request REALTOR® Mediation for more information, or contact the Oregon REALTORS® Professional Standards Administrator.

 REALTORS® are obligated to submit to arbitration their commission disputes between brokerages in accordance with Article 17 of the REALTORS® Code of Ethics.
 Arbitration hearings are conducted by the local Association/Board’s Professional Standards Committee following procedures described in the National Association of REALTORS® Code of Ethics and Arbitration Manual.

 The hearing panel, after hearing testimony, will render a decision and shall state only the amount of the award.
 The Award of Arbitrators is valid and binding and shall not be subject to review or appeal.
 However, a party to an arbitration proceeding may appeal to the Board of Directors only with respect to such alleged irregularities occurring in the conduct of the proceeding as may have deprived the party of fundamental “due process.”